Esaius2058/Esaius2058/README.md

-- Currently learning React.
-- Check out my projects and maybe we could work on a collab.
+- Check out my projects and maybe we could work on something.

 <!---
 Esaius2058/Esaius2058 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.